jgpestana/software-bounty-program/bounties/Reduce_compilation_time.md

 - Source Compatibility
 - Target Compatibility

-**Build Tools Version:** It is important because, help improve understanding and management of images within fermat helps increase and make faster compilation preventing countless "Warning" generated at the time of "clean" or "run "delaying compile time.
+**Build Tools Version:** It is important because it helps improve understanding and management of images within fermat and helps increase and make a faster compilation preventing countless "Warnings" generated at the time of "cleaning" or "running "delaying compilation time.
-**Incremental Dex:** helps the compilation is always in "pro" to be scalable if there is a change or something loaded in memory will reload if you will not make any changes.
+**Incremental Dex:** helps the compilation to be always in "pro" to be scalable if there is a change or something loaded in memory will reload if you will not make any changes.

 Many of these options were diverse in all fermat despite being working on a single platform and A

-**Note:** Additional to reduce compile times recommendation, but it has limitations for computers where memory is held less than 4 GB RAM is not recommended to apply as the Swap memory is edited.
+**Note:** Additional to reduce compilation time recommendation, but it has limitations for computers where the memory has less than 4 GB of RAM, it is not recommended to apply as the Swap memory is edited.

-You can reduce the memory swap the recommended minimum: 10% http://askubuntu.com/questions/103915/how-do-i-configure-swappines
+You can reduce the memory swap to the recommended minimum: 10% http://askubuntu.com/questions/103915/how-do-i-configure-swappines